Sjors/nthkey-ios/README.md

 src/bitcoin-cli -testnet -rpcwallet=iOsMulti importdescriptors "[{\"desc\": \"wsh(sortedmulti( ... active":true}]'
 ```

-This will complain that the [descriptor](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md) has an incorrect checksum `#00000000`.
-Because this is testnet, just copy the correct checksums from the error message and try again.

 ## Deposit to wallet

 Warning: there is no spending code yet, so unless you set the multisig threshold to 1, these coins will be locked.